mcaitjv/pbi-week-over-week-growth/README.md

 # pbi-week-over-week-growth

-This pbi file is about how to calculate week over week growth analysis in pbi.
+How to calculate week over week growth analysis in pbi.